 Using Afterpay allows consumers to order items free of charge and test them out first.
 Should they not be of their liking, they can simply send them back to the retailer.

-Afterpay is available in Australia, Canada, New Zealand, United States, and the United Kingdom.
-Other countries, like Germany, may follow soon.
+Afterpay is available in Australia, Canada, France, New Zealand, Spain, the United Kingdom, and the United States.

-Users can access Afterpay’s platform via the company’s website as well as its mobile phone applications (available on Android and iOS devices).
+Users can access Afterpay’s platform via the company’s website as well as its mobile phone application (available on Android and iOS devices).

 A Short History of Afterpay